crodier/software-blog/_posts/2025-03-20-a-software-velocity-quest.md

 and my friend and mentor Jason Ford, a worthy post.
 Besides being the best leader and software architect ever, Jason Ford is a pleasure to report into, and also a lights out C++ coder.
-Jason you are really one of the best in the business, and you deserve this post and more.
+Jason, you are really one of the best in the business (I've been around!), and you deserve this post and more.
 Certainly in no small part responsible for making me the technologist I am today.
-At Jeffereies, you redefined what is possible with focus, intensity, and ingenuity.
+At Jefferies, you redefined what is possible with focus, intensity, and ingenuity.